-After an Alarm condition has occurred, the LEDs on the control panel will begin scrolling to indicate that the Alarm information is now in memory.
+After an Alarm condition occurs, the LEDs on the control panel begin scrolling to indicate that the Alarm information is now in memory.
 After the system is disarmed, the control panel speaker will announce the sensor number and sensor type that was tripped.
-Alarms in memory can be reviewed by pressing COMMAND + STATUS pressing the STATUS button for 3 seconds or by entering the Access Code + STATUS.
+Alarms in memory can be reviewed by pressing the STATUS button for 3 seconds or by entering the Access Code + STATUS.
 Alarm Memory will store all alarms which occur in a single armed period.
-Alarms will remain in memory until the system is re-armed and another alarm condition occurs.
+These alarms will remain in memory until the system is re-armed and a new alarm condition occurs.